Home Button

 Engine Driven Heater

 To warm the cabin in cool weather when the engine is running we installed a Dickinson Radix heater under the bottom step of the companionway ladder.
 This heater takes hot water from the engine and runs it through a small radiator and blows air through the radiator with two computer type fans.
 In cool northern water, or offshore a little warmth in the cabin is greatly appreciated when motorsailing.
 This mounting location made for a minimum of hose length because it is right at the front of the engine compartment.
 Plus we had spent many months scratching our heads trying to determine where we could put a heater in.
 This was easy to install in that it is completely self contained.
 Other remotely mounted heaters required wiring of remote control panels, air hoses, and grills.
 So this seemed a good compromise.
+Since we have been so long in the tropics this is one piece of equipment that we have not used.
+Because of its installation at the front of the engine compartment it allows additional engine noise into the cabin.
+We'd like to design a cover that would seal the opening when the heater is not being used, but not interfere with the usual removal of the companionway stairs.

 Under Floor Storage